loadingio/ldloader/README.md

  * inactive-class: class added to root when loader is toggled off. default is null.
  * auto-z: update root's z-index automatically. default true.
  * base-z: the minimal z-index of root. default 10000.
-   - with auto-z, ldLoader keeps track of all loaders' z-index and always use larger z-index for newly toggled loaders. base-z is then used as a base value for all auto-z loaders.
+   - with auto-z, ldloader keeps track of all loaders' z-index and always use larger z-index for newly toggled loaders. base-z is then used as a base value for all auto-z loaders.
  * ctrl: custom animation control unit. should at least contains a member function "step(t)".
    - step(t): will be invoked repeatedly by requestAnimationFrame during loading period. context (aka this) will be root.
- * atomic: default true. when atomic is false, you will need N ldLoader.off() call to dismiss ldLoader if there was already N ldLoader.on() call.
+ * atomic: default true. when atomic is false, you will need N ldloader.off() call to dismiss ldloader if there was already N ldloader.on() call.

 Methods:
  * on(delay): toggle loader on. return promise. (if delay is provided, wait delay(ms) before on )